Before I jump into what it will take to develop or “write” a 5 minute stand-up comedy routine (there is a big difference)…

 You don’t have to waste months and years of your life trying to “figure out” what you need to do to develop your first 5 minutes of headline level stand-up comedy material.

-The tools, techniques, strategies and knowledge you need to be able to produce mounds of stand-up comedy material easily are available to you now.
+The tools, techniques, strategies and knowledge you need to be able to produce mounds of stand-up comedy material easily and quickly are available to you now.

 But if you are still convinced that old school “joke writing” techniques and formulas from the Middle Ages are the way to go, get ready for a long and painful ride.